 If you do nothing during your visit to the Department's Web site but browse or download information, we automatically collect and store the following information about your visit:

 The Internet Protocol address and domain name used but not the e-mail address.
-The Internet Protocol address is a numerical identifier assigned either to your Internet service provider or directly to your computer.
+The Internet Protocol address is a numerical identifier assigned either to your Internet service provider or directly to your device (e.g., computer or mobile device).
 We use the Internet Protocol

 Address to direct Internet traffic to you;